Activities & Lessons

 • 100 has the unusual property that it can be written as ab+ ba.
 Can you figure out a and b?
 (See the end of this post for the solution.)

-• Want to hear some unusual connections to prime numbers?
+• The number 100 has a few unusual connections to prime numbers.
 The sum of the first nine prime numbers is 100.
-Even more strangely, there are exactly 100 prime numbers whose digits are in strictly ascending order (for example, 349 counts because it’s prime and 3 < 4 < 9).
+Also, there are exactly 100 prime numbers whose digits are in strictly ascending order (for example, 349 counts because it’s prime and 3 < 4 < 9).

 • On March 2, 1962, Wilt Chamberlain set a record for the highest number of points scored in one NBA game by a single player—100.

 • There are 100 tiles in a standard English Scrabble set.
 Want to quickly check if your Scrabble set has all the tiles?
-Tournament players group them into four sets of 5 × 5 tiles.
+Tournament players group them into four sets of 5 × 5 tiles along the four corners of the playing board.
 That way before beginning a game, both players can easily see that there are 4 × 25, or 100, tiles.

 Solution: 26 + 62 = 100.

-For more ways to celebrate the 100th Day of School with your students:
+For more ways to celebrate the 100th day of school with your students, check out these articles:

 Related Reading